Finally Found Someone

 Finally Found Someone is a 2017 Filipino romantic comedy film starring John Lloyd Cruz and Sarah Geronimo.
 The film is directed by Theodore Boborol.
-It is under the production of Star Cinema and Viva Films.
+It is produced by Star Cinema and Viva Films.
 The film was released in cinemas nationwide on July 26, 2017.
 The film marks the reunion of Sarah and John Lloyd after their three successful movies together: A Very Special Love (2008), You Changed My Life (2009) and It Takes a Man and a Woman (2013), all produced by Star Cinema and Viva Films.
 The principal photography for the film started in late February 2017.
 According to Star Cinema, the movie earned ₱20 million on its opening day despite the bad weather.
 The movie breached ₱100 million mark on its fourth blockbuster day.
 As of August 6, 2017, Finally Found Someone had grossed ₱200 million.
 As of August 13, 2017, Finally Found Someone had breached more than ₱300 million in less than three weeks of showing.
 As of August 15, 2017, the film had reached ₱316.5 million worldwide.